vivek1223rajDS/Dog-Breed-Predict/README.md

-# Dog Breed Classification Project
+# Dog Breed Prediction Project

 This is a Udacity Data Scientist Nanodegree Capstone project where we have built a dog breed classifier app in ipython notebook.
 We can pass an image of dog to the app and it will return the breed of the dog.
 The Deep Learning model distinguishes between the 133 classes of dogs with an accuracy of over 80.3828%.